UCI-GDIM31/class-activities-evelina-wang/README.md

 I think the class is the bluemap, it is the foundation of all thing.Components with a metaphor is product actually create.
 And member variable is the "attributes" or "features" of a product.
 Method is the function of the product.And the ball get extremely bright because their code jump relate bright accumulated.

 ### W4
 #Tables 4，“[SerializeField] private float _moveSpeed = 1.0f;” means definded the movespeed which is private and it can change in inspector.
 In float "translation = Input.GetAxis("Vertical") * _moveSpeed * Time.deltaTime;" is that accroding to the player to input to calculate the distance of vertical, finally save in translation."transform.Translate(0, 0, translation);" is the movement of object that the object can only move on Z aix.
 And the distance changing is depend by translation.
+In the activity, I choose cat and ball for rigidbody, and triggers is goal because it need to make coccerBall to through the goal.And when first tests the game the ball i

 ## Open-Source Assets
 ### W1